Top Takeaways From This Post

 German Job Portals (for English Speaking Remote Jobs in Germany)

 There are thousands of jobs listed on this job board.
 I really love that you can filter out jobs by language requirements.
 Germany has a large population of expats from other European countries as well, so it is very convenient to have such a useful feature.
-Jobs in Berlin also has sister websites for other major German cities.
+Jobs in Berlin also have sister websites for other major German cities.
 You can also find a listing of remote jobs.

-As the name suggests Berlin Startup Jobs exclusively post startups jobs.
+As the name suggests Berlin Startup Jobs exclusively posts startups jobs.
 The job types range from contracting to full-time.
 They have a selection of remote jobs which you can search by typing ‘remote’ in their search field.
-However, the majority of jobs are based in Berlin, targeted to German/English speaking people in the city.
+However, the majority of jobs are based in Berlin, targeted at German/English-speaking people in the city.

 German IT jobs is a pretty cool website for finding IT remote work in Germany.
-They not only list jobs exclusively for English speaking expats, but also provide support with the job application and make sure you meet the requirements and eligibility.
-They also claim to offer support with house hunting and paperwork to prepare a relocation to Germany.
+They not only list jobs exclusively for English-speaking expats, but also provide support with the job application and make sure you meet the requirements and eligibility.
+They also claim to offer support with house hunting and paperwork to prepare for a relocation to Germany.
 I personally have not used their services but I know that when the time comes to move to Germany, this kind of support can save a newcomer from tons of stress.

 German Freelancing Platforms